The Progressive Corporation research snapshot

 information Richness

 A-level information richness.
-Progressive is a long-listed large-cap insurer with SEC filings, monthly financial releases, detailed segment data, active analyst coverage, and frequently updated market data.
+Progressive is a long-listed large-cap insurer with SEC filings, monthly financial releases, detailed segment data, coverage from 25 analysts, and frequently updated market data that cross-validated cleanly.

 bias Check